 RETURN TO HOME PAGE

 This seems like a question for which the answer wouldn't matter much.
 Why should we care?
 But, sometimes things turn out to be more important than we can imagine.
-As will be explained later on this topic and in others at the site and to be added to it, this matter of determining how many of us own guns turns out to be one that is vitally important, not so much because of the number itself but because of the important facts that the quest brings out.
+As will be explained later on this topic and in others at the site, this matter of determining how many of us own guns turns out to be one that is vitally important, not so much because of the number itself but because of the important facts that the quest brings out.

 Nobody knows precisely how many guns there are in the U.S. The only way to know with accuracy would be for the government to perform a surprise raid on every household simultaneously and to also search all buildings and likely hiding places at the same time.